salesforce/lobster-pot/README.md

 ![demo](docs/medias/demo.gif)

+## Naming

+Naming is hard.
+We needed to have an image of something that is waiting for secrets to be trapped, and discovered, and as a result, "Lobster Pot" came to mind.

 ## Purpose

 The purpose of this software is to scan all code pushed into one or more Github Organisations, to search for secrets, and report to Slack any findings.